hypermodern-python/website/docs/chapter02.md

     main(prog_name="hypermodern_python")
 ```

-The reported code coverage is now at 100%.
 Aiming for full code coverage is generally a good idea, especially for a fresh code base.
 Anything less than that implies that some part of your code base is definitely untested.
 And to quote [Bruce Eckel], "If it's not tested, it's broken."